Megan Thee Stallion's Natural Hair Journey Is Going Strong

 Megan Thee Stallion is all about switching up her hair, makeup, and nails — after all, a hot girl needs options.
-Most recently, the three-time Grammy Award winner has played around with a denim-colored bob, prom-inspired tendrils, and an icy-gray wig.
+Most recently, the three-time Grammy Award winner has played around with a denim-coloured bob, prom-inspired tendrils, and an icy-grey wig.
 But behind all that experimenting, Megan has been on a diligent natural hair journey, which she updated her fans about on Instagram.

 The rapper first showed off her curly shoulder-length crop in an August 2019 Instagram simply captioned "natural ting."
 Since then, Megan has stayed true to that natural hair mission, and showed off her growth in a new video yesterday.
 In the clip, which SZA deemed "oddly satisfying," Megan's go-to stylist Kellon Deryck rinsed his client's hair to show off her growth over the past year.